pbpuckett3/mci-pattern-wp/docs/MCI_Whitepaper_Puckett.md

 - A complex legal analysis to a 70B model in a FedRAMP environment
 - A novel research synthesis to frontier — because this is the 5% of tasks that actually need it

-The cost differential can be 100x.
-The latency differential can be 10x.
+The cost differential can reach 20-100x depending on model pairing.
+The latency differential can be an order of magnitude.
 The compliance differential can be binary — possible versus impossible.

 This heterogeneity demands orchestration intelligence: